Avi-Rathod/helmproj/templates/sas-bases/examples/sas-detection/README.md

 Create a copy of the example template in `/$deploy/sas-bases/examples/sas-detection/detection-engine-deployment.yaml`.
 Save this copy in `/$deploy/site-config/sas-detection/detection-engine-deployment.yaml`.

-Placeholders are indicated by curly brackets, such as {{ .VALUES.DECISION }}.
+Placeholders are indicated by curly brackets, such as {{ .Values.DECISION }}.
 Find and replace the placeholders with the values you want for your deployment.
 After all placeholders have been filled in, directly apply your deployment yaml via kubectl apply, indicating the file you've just filled in.

 ```sh
 kubectl apply -f detection-engine-deployment.yaml